REASON-6G/mATRIC/README.md

 2. **OPEN API** <br>
 The mATRIC APIs serve as interfaces between the platform, Access Technology applications and Orchestration applications.
 This process involves: <br>
 - Onborading request: mATRIC APIs receive request from relevant applications and store them in a NoSQL database creating a related profile.
-- Data collection request: The mATRIC APIs receive data streams and store them in a NoSQL database.
+- Data collection request: mATRIC APIs receive data streams and store them in a NoSQL database.
 - Service request:

 3. mATRIC mAT Manager